Foreign internal defense: Planning staff

-HNs vary greatly in the extent of their experience as professional military staff.
-Insurgents also may have well-trained staff.

-One of the key roles of a staff is avoiding mission creep.
-While the top leadership may have a vision of a desired outcome, one of the staff responsibilities is examining the practicality of that vision.
-Staff officers may be able to convert a vision of the future into a realistically phased plan to reach that future objective.

 Mission creep can develop in different ways, with the inappropriate planning coming from outside or inside the FID units.
-Either the HN or the FID force may see great human suffering, and want to relieve it.
-Rushing into action can "interfere with impartiality as well as undermine long-term programs."
-One type happens when the units receive missions for which they were not trained or equipped.
-For example, in Somalia, the original UN force was established for humanitarian services and limited peacekeeping.
-Without obtaining additional resources judged needed by the on-scene commanders and staff, they took on a peace enforcement mission.

 With the best of intentions, a unit may take on more than is allowed in the current mandate and mission.
 "An example would be if a commander directed execution of civil action projects that fall outside his authority.
 Rebuilding structures, training local nationals, and other activities may be good for the local population, but they may be beyond the mandate and mission.
 At the same time, FID and HN commanders need to recognize when they lack critical resources, or if their rules of engagement are inadequate for a rapidly developing situation.
 When the on-scene UN commander in Rwanda, Gen. Romeo Dallaire asked UN headquarters for freedom to act, it was denied due to the interpretation of UN resolutions.
 Hindsight is always easy, but the catastrophe that took place might have been averted had Dallaire been able to carry out certain actions, including disabling or destroying of broadcast facilities used for inflammatory propaganda, as was done early in Bosnia.

-Infrastructure

-It is fruitless to do detailed planning for things not within the capabilities of the HN and FID organization.
-For example, plans that call for the placement of forces not accessible by roads, or where the roads are unsafe, will not be practical unless the forces can reach their destinations by air or water.